-There are many levels of Eating Disorder Treatment care, including; eating disorder inpatient treatment, eating disorder outpatient treatment, eating disorder hospitalization, eating disorder intensive outpatient treatment.
+There are many levels of Eating Disorder Treatment care, including: inpatient treatment, outpatient treatment, hospitalization, intensive outpatient treatment.
 Each level supports the clients clinical needs, health needs, and nutritional approach.

 Eating disorders like anorexia, bulimia, and binge eating disorder are some of the most common types of eating disorder in people throughout the United States, particularly amongst women.
 These types of eating disorders, as well as other less common eating disorders like orthorexia and eating disorder not otherwise specified (EDNOS), impact people in ways that affect their physical, mental, emotional, and spiritual well-being and health.
 And, the longer that an eating disorder continues, the more likely it is to become more severe and eventually lead to negative consequences or premature death.